-Gilboa says that requiring chores helps produce children who will be “problem solvers of good character."
+Gilboa said that requiring chores helps produce children who will be “problem solvers of good character."
 But which chores are appropriate for children at which ages?
-Gilboa has resources on her website, and she gave TODAY Parents a shorthand guide:
+Here's a shorthand guide:

 4-5 years old: Kids are entirely capable of doing some tasks alone, but many children this age won't remember without prompting, Gilboa said.
 "Hint: tell them to tell you when they're done," she said.
 "This will help to keep them on task, and let you know to check that it was done the way they've been taught."